davidspiegelman/toggle-boot-efi/README.md

 # toggle-boot-efi
-AppleScript to mount/unmount boot disk's EFI partition
+AppleScript to mount/unmount boot disk's hidden EFI partition.
+### Requirements
+Macos 10.10.x and higher and admin priviledges.
 ### Usage

-Open `script.applescript` in Script Editor and do any of the following to run:
+Open `toggle-boot-efi.applescript` in Script Editor and do any of the following to run:

 - Run (command-R)
-- Save as compiled script (.scpt) to ~/Library/Scripts/
+- Save to ~/Library/Scripts/ (my preferred method)
 Then use the [Systemwide Script Menu][]
 - Save as an Application

+or simply run from the terminal

+`osascript /[path_to_script]/toggle-boot-efi.applescript`

 [Systemwide Script Menu]: https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/UsetheSystem-WideScriptMenu.html